DevGrow/devgrow.github.io/_posts/2010-04-02-new-business-in-a-crowded-market.markdown

 - research
 ---

 Right now, I'm working on a new business idea for an over-saturated market that has multiple industry leaders sitting on (nearly) untouchable thrones.
-That's right, I'm building my own premium themes shop, a one-stop site to buy WordPress templates that make running a professional-looking website very easy.<!-- more -->  If you're not familiar with the premium themes market - specifically WordPress themes - I'll do my best to explain why this overcrowded market is still worth pursuing (at your own risk).
+That's right, I'm building my own premium themes shop, a one-stop site to buy WordPress templates that make running a professional-looking website very easy.
+If you're not familiar with the premium themes market - specifically WordPress themes - I'll do my best to explain why this overcrowded market is still worth pursuing (at your own risk).